#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Where is the more common area for a roof to leak?

-The most common place roof leaks are where the roof features intersect or terminate.
+The most common place where roof leaks occur is where the roof features intersect or terminate.
 This includes around chimneys, roof valleys, near vents or pipes, or roof windows.
-These spots are prone to leaks because they can be weak points in the roof’s architecture, especially if they are not properly sealed or if the materials around these areas are damaged or degraded.
+These spots are prone to leaks because they can be weak points in the roof’s architecture, especially if they are not correctly sealed or if the materials around these areas are damaged or degraded.

 Is it normal for a roof to leak in heavy rain?